soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 sub.unsubscribe();
 {% endcodeblock %}

-This creates a new observable stream from the given list of integers, and emits them one after another on the given observer.
-The use of `subscribeOn` and `observeOn` configures the stream to emit the numbers on a new `Thread`, and receive them on the Android main UI thread (i.e. the observer's `onNext` method is called on the main thread.)
+This creates a new, observable stream from the given list of integers, and emits them one after another on the given observer.
+The use of `subscribeOn` and `observeOn` configures the stream to emit the numbers on a new `Thread`, and to receive them on the Android main UI thread.
+For example, the observer's `onNext` method is called on the main thread.
-Eventually, we also unsubscribe from the observable.
+Eventually, you unsubscribe from the observable.
+Here is an example `Observer` implementation:

-Here's a possible `Observer` implementation:

 {% codeblock lang:java %}
 public class IntObserver implements Observer<Integer> {